otrv4/otrv4/otrv4.md

 [\[9\]](#references), section 5.2.6.
 The flag `f` is set to `0` and the context `c` is an empty constant string.

-Note that although the RFC 8032 states defines parameters as octet strings, they are defined as bytes in OTRv4.
+Note that, although the RFC 8032 defines parameters as octet strings, they are defined as bytes here.

 It is generated as follows: